| Why submit my site? The most frequently asked pages on the web

 How often can I resubmit

+my pages?
 Resubmit your site any time you make significant

 changes.
 The robots of most searchengines will revisit